deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 *   2004
     *   The acceptance time specified in the claim notice is more than 48 hours in the past.
+    *   New registration period exceeds maximum number of years.
     *   The expiration time specified in the claim notice has elapsed.
     *   The fees passed in the transform command do not match the fees that will be charged.